mikezawitkowski/cuddly-guacamole/README.md

 # cuddly-guacamole

-This is version 2.0 of the mz-website repo.
-Earlier iterations can be found in mz-website repo.
-(The name was suggested by github, and since this theme is very green, I liked it and picked it.
-So there.)
+This is version 2.0 of the [mz-website](https://github.com/mikezawitkowski/mz-website) repo, where earlier iterations can be found.

+Why the name of the repo?
+It was suggested by github, and since the theme for this website was initially very green, I went with the suggestion.
+So there.

 ## Changelog

- - 7/17/2016 Initial commit of cuddly-guacomole
+ - 7/17/2016 Initial commits

 ## TODOs
  - ~~Add a phone number~~